-Clearly, X Factor is a huge business in its own right and Simon Cowell is a boy done very good.
+Clearly, X-Factor is a huge business in its own right and Simon Cowell is a boy done very well.
 But that’s not my point here.
 If we consider all of the components, we can see that:

 - Clearly, X Factor is a beauty parade of sorts.
 It is survival the fittest, sometimes the daftest (Jedward?
-Chico?) and hopefully the most talented (Leona Lewis).
-That’s very much like business.
-You have to pitch against rivals in print, face to face and even over the phone.
+Chico?), and hopefully the most talented (Leona Lewis).
+That’s very much like a business.
+You have to pitch against rivals in print, face to face, and even over the phone.
 What makes your proposal better than anyone else so you come out on top?
 In showbusiness

 - Social media is massive nowadays and the integration of social media into the X Factor has extended its exposure and reach manyfold.
 The show wouldn’t be the same now as viewers engage with the contestants and judges and go behind the scenes to find out more than was ever possible in the days before social media.
 How easy do you make it for customers to engage with you and your business?
 Do you use the various social media platforms to your benefit?
 If you don’t, there’s a risk that your competitors will!